railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_profiling.rst

 	This module is totally integrated with the rest of accounting so there's no need to extract any data from another system to get the sales figures against objectives by sales person or sector – it's just available all the time in real time.

 Customers corresponding to a specific search profile can be treated as a priority.
-The sales person can access the profile of the large active accounts from the menu  *Partners > Partners by category* .
+The sales person can access the profile of the large active accounts from the menu :menuselection:`Partners --> Partners by category`.

 ..
 Copyright © Open Object Press.
 All rights reserved.